fonzerelly/library-ui/README.md

               git commit -m “first commit”
             ```
               1. *\<your-url\>* should be replaced by the url of the GitLab repository: Choose the HTTPS protocol and copy the URL.
               ![gitlab-https](./images/gitlab-https.png)

-        	    2. *you@example.com* should be replaced with your email address (the one you used to register for Bluemix)
+        	    2. *you@example.com* should be replaced with your email address (the one you used to register for Bluemix).
-        	    3. *Your name* should be replaced with your name as it should appear in Gitlab
+        	    3. *Your name* should be replaced with your name as it should appear in Gitlab.

               ![gitlab-name](./images/gitlab-name.png)